The64thGamer/cheeseepedia/content/transcriptions/cec-tv-news-triple-a.md

 **Helen Henny:**

-Hm, anyway, the group has come up with a new bumper sticker that says “ you’re not being chicken when you buck- buck- buckle up!”
+Hm, anyway, the group has come up with a new bumper sticker that says " you’re not being chicken when you buck- buck- buckle up!"
 Buck- buck- buckle up, get it?
 Hahaha.

 **Chuck E. Cheese:**